RDBMS Interview Questions and Answers 2019

 Everyone from the senior stakeholders to architects, designers and developers need to fully understand the goal.
 Not the solution, but the “problem we’re trying to solve”.
 End users never ask for what they need (the requirement), but instead, they describe a potential solution.
 IT professionals are by nature delivery focused, and, get frustrated when it appears “the user changed their mind”.
 I find the user seldom changes their mind.
 In reality, the requirement was never fully understood.

-To summarise.
+To summarize.
 Focus on the problem not the solution.
 Then (once understood), suggest a dozen solutions and pick the best one.
 But keep it simple.

 Q23.
 How many types of relationship exist in database designing?